 Is a one-page or two-page resume better?

 A one-page resume is best to keep things concise and to the point.
 But if you have 10+ years of relevant experience, a two-page resume is fine to show off your achievements.
-Just make sure your resume isn’t spilling onto the second page with just a few lines — if that’s the case, trim it down to fit on one page.
+Just make sure your resume isn’t spilling onto the second page with just a few lines.
+If that’s the case, trim it down to fit on one page.